-Ultra Creamy and pretty damn good eating, yet not really so friendly on points if you are on the Weight Watchers Plan In fact, this recipe is kind of calorie dense, so I would only recommend you fix it for a special occasion.
+Ultra Creamy and pretty good eating, yet this recipe is kind of calorie dense, so I would only recommend you fix it for a special occasion.
 The good news is it does not contain sugar and will not leave you with carb cravings nor is it going to spike your blood-sugar or insulin.

 This cheesecake uses heavy cream in the cheese layer and bakes at a lower temperature in place of using the more usual water bath.

 Protein 9.5 Grams

 - 1 1/2 cups pecans

 - 1 tbsp granular sugar substitute (Splenda)

 - 1 large egg white

 - 3 (8) ounce packages cream cheese, softened